voelkerh/cPast/README.md

 <h2 style="color: #16385E;">2) How can I install the app?</h2>

-Details of this installation may vary between Android version.
+Details of this installation may vary between Android versions.

 1. Click on the latest release in the Releases section at the right of this repository below the About section.

 3) Download the .apk file.
 You do not need to download the source code.
 4) Connect your phone to your computer using a USB cable.
 5) Make sure to enable "Transferring files" in our phone's USB settings.
 Only now you can access the internal storage of your phone via your computer.